-The Joint Expert Panel (JEP)
+What is the Joint Expert Panel (JEP)

 It is comprised of six actuarial and academic experts, nominated equally (three each) by UUK and UCU.
 The panel is led by a jointly agreed chair, Joanne Segars OBE.

 Since February 2019, the JEP has been working on a second report, looking at the valuation process and governance, and considering the long-term sustainability of the scheme.
-It is expected to report in autumn 2019.
+It is expected to report by the end of 2019.

-TPR is the UK regulator of workplace pension schemes.
+The Pensions Regulator (TPR) is the UK regulator of workplace pension schemes.
 It is the public body that makes sure that employers put their staff into a pension scheme and pay money into it.
 It also ensures workplace pension schemes are run properly so that people can save safely for their retirement.